Sophia-Community/SophiApp/README.md

 ## Translating

-* Feel free to translate the UI into your language by taking as a basis one of [UIData_xx.json](https://github.com/Sophia-Community/SophiApp/blob/master/SophiApp/SophiApp/Resources) and creating an [.xaml](https://github.com/Sophia-Community/SophiApp/tree/master/SophiApp/SophiApp/Localizations) file.
+* Feel free to translate the UI into your language by taking as a basis one of [UIData_xx.json](https://github.com/Sophia-Community/SophiApp/tree/master/SophiApp/SophiApp/Localizations) and creating a new [.xaml](https://github.com/Sophia-Community/SophiApp/tree/master/SophiApp/SophiApp/Localizations) file.

 ## The 3rd party libraries used